 Bottom line: being able to coach both the physical and mental side of performance is what separates a great coach from a good coach.
-That’s why I’m officially bringing Brian on board to add some brand new content to my certification course for coaches opening February 26th.
+That’s why I asked him to contribute an entire section on mental performance in my conditioning certification.

 I’m working closely with Brian to add a whole new course module designed to teach you how to be a more effective coach by helping people develop the mental performance side of their game.
 He’s going to show you how to make sure people have the right mindset, how to build a culture around you that drives success, the best strategies to improve consistency, compliance and self-control, and much more!